 Core Course: Government of Canada

 This course combines a thematic approach to the literature of Canadian politics with close analysis of the substance and study of politics in Canada.
 The course considers such questions as: what is distinctive about Canadian politics and the way in which it is studied?
 Are the conceptual-theoretical frameworks which (explicitly and implicitly) underpin the study of Canadian politics adequate?
 What intellectual forces (Canadian and non-Canadian) have shaped the literature on Canadian politics and have those changed over time?
 How have Canadian scholars themselves contributed to the study of politics?
 What is gained or lost by studying Canadian politics in a comparative context and by studying it in terms of its own particular history, society and economy?
 Various methodological approaches to analysing Canadian politics will be employed.
-Substantive topics covered include: political culture, Aboriginal politics, political behaviour, the nature of the Canadian state, governmental institutions (Parliament, executives, bureaucracies), federalism, courts and constitutional politics.
+Substantive topics covered include: political culture, identity politics, Aboriginal politics, political behaviour, the nature of the Canadian state, governmental institutions (Parliament, executives, bureaucracies), federalism, courts and constitutional politics.

 Format and Requirements